 Block Elements are available as of GP Premium 1.11.0.

-Block Elements allow you to use the WordPress block editor to create hooks, site headers, site footers and sidebars.
+Block Elements allow you to use the WordPress block editor to create hooks, site headers, site footers, sidebars, page hero, content template etc.

 Creating a Block Element